-Generalized convulsive status epilepticus (SE) in both its subtle and overt subtypes constitutes the most frequent variant.
+Generalized convulsive SE in both its subtle and overt subtypes constitutes the most frequent variant.

 Diagnosis of nonconvulsive SE can be difficult, but recognition is crucial because rapid termination helps prevent serious brain injury, especially in patients with impaired consciousness.